Professor, Interim Dean of Academic Affairs, History & Political Science

 I am currently working on a digital humanities project, "Displaying Ireland," with other faculty in the United States and Ireland, which explores Irish and Irish-American exhibitions in World's Fairs and other international expositions from 1853-2000.

-I also currently serve as Book Review Editor for the Journal of American Ethnic History.
+As the department chair of the History and Political Science department I represent the majors at incoming student events as well as serve as Book Review Editor for the Journal of American Ethnic History.

 "A Greater Ireland: The Land League and Transatlantic Nationalism in Gilded Age America” (University of Wisconsin Press, 2015)